 This part of the river is indeed very nice and will present a unique opportunity for your pictures.
 I last saw this kind of thing on a venue at Raintree in Umwinsindale.
 I was however disappointed to discover a blind corner associated with this river, especially this nicer part of the river.

 When the lady took me around and we went to the waterfall I was surprised to see a religious group gathered there in a baptism session.
 This is the group that’s commonly known as mapositori.
 I asked the lady how things would work on a wedding day when this same place is in use for this religious purpose.

 She was open to let me know that the people using this river had actually been trespassing into private property and all efforts to keep them out had failed.
 They even went to the extent of pulling down a security fence each time it would be put up.
 It appeared as if Buxton Park had given up the fight and reached an understanding with the mapositori to clear the waterfall/river each time there was a wedding to allow venue clients to take photos privately.

 This put a dent on my bubble about this particular feature at the venue.

-Buxton Park has a maxmum capacity of 500 guests.
-It's your call how many people you will bring up to 500.
+Buxton Park has a maximum capacity of 500 guests.

 Wedding Ceremony Options